JedEatSnax/My-DevOps-Projects/CNCF Native Projects/ngrok Kubernetes Operator.md

 ```

 ## Install the latest ngrok version
-*Set the appropriate values for your environment.*
+*Set the appropriate values for your environment.
+[Here](https://github.com/ngrok/ngrok-operator) is the official guide.
+Remove the backslash or '\' for Windows OS users.*
 ```bash
 export NAMESPACE=[YOUR_K8S_NAMESPACE]
 export NGROK_AUTHTOKEN=[AUTHTOKEN]